Welcome to the wonderful world of conversion optimization powered by Omniconvert.

 In order to start your journey and achieve the highest potential of your website, you must take the smallest step first: installing the tracking code that will apply all the changes you make in the platform, onto your website.
 If you use GTM and want to conduct A/B tests and offer a very good user experience, try implementing the Omniconvert tracking code independently, directly into your website, not placing it through a Tag Manager System.

-To do that, you need to LOG IN the application and click on the ‘Install‘ button in the header area:
+To install the tracking code, you need to LOG IN the application and click on the ‘Install‘ button in the header area:

 Or lower, on the ‘Click here‘ link:

 Another way to reach the tracking code page is by clicking on the website’s name > ‘Tracking code settings‘.

 After doing so, you will be prompted with a new window from where you must simply copy the custom code generated especially for your website.